CPR is a strong advocate for federal and state policies that support opportunities for real work for real wages for people with disabilities.

 Currently people with disabilities are allowed to be paid less than minimum wage.
 Under section 14c of the Fair Labor Standards Act (FLSA), companies can pay employees with disabilities as little as $1 an hour.
-These sub-minimum wages wages create and reinforce lives of poverty and dependency.
-CPR is fighting to end this discriminatory law and ensure that all people are paid a fair wage.
+The continued use of sub-minimum wages perpetuates discriminatory views of people with disabilities as less valued, and perpetuates the cycle of limited opportunity, poverty, and dependency that many people with disabilities face.
+CPR is working with the disability community to end this discriminatory law and to ensure that all people are paid a fair wage.

 CPR staff played a lead role on a federal advisory committee that made recommendations to Congress and the U.S. Labor Secretary on the employment of people with disabilities.
 The Advisory Committee was created under the Workforce Innovation and Opportunity Act (WIOA) of 2014 that sets competitive integrated employment of people with disabilities as a national priority.
-Competitive integrated employment means jobs in the community for people with disabilities – jobs where they interact with non-disabled co-workers, and are paid the same, treated the same, and are entitled to the same benefits as non-disabled co-workers.
+Competitive integrated employment means jobs in the community for people with disabilities – jobs where they interact with non-disabled co-workers, and are paid the same, treated the same, and entitled to the same benefits as non-disabled co-workers.
 Read more about WIOA and the Advisory Committee on their website.

 CPR continues to monitor two rules establishing goals for the recruitment and hiring of people with disabilities for federal jobs.
 One rule, being implemented by the Equal Employment Opportunity Commission, requires federal agencies to adopt a goal to have 12% of its workforce be people with disabilities and 2% be people with targeted disabilities (including people with intellectual, developmental, or serious psychiatric disabilities).
 Agencies also must provide personal assistance services (help with activities of daily living like eating or using the restroom) as a reasonable accommodation.
 The second rule, which is being implemented by the US Department of Labor, sets a nationwide goal that 7% of the workers on federal contracts be people with disabilities.